What is 5.0274 as a fraction?

 Step 3:

 Next, we find the Greatest Common Factor (GCF) for 50274 and 10000.
-A factor is a number that divides into another number without any remainder.
+Keep in mind a factor is just a number that divides into another number without any remainder.

 The factors of 50274 are: 1 2 3 6 7 9 14 18 19 21 27 38 42 49 54 57 63 98 114 126 133 147 171 189 266 294 342 378 399 441 513 798 882 931 1026 1197 1323 1862 2394 2646 2793 3591 5586 7182 8379 16758 25137 50274